2019/20 | Conestoga College

 John Tibbits, President

-Shape your Experience with the Department of Student Engagement
+Shape your Experience with Student Engagement

 - Connect to your program, faculty and classmates by attending your Orientation.
 Visit orientation.conestogac.on.ca today!